mm80843/T3.5/docs/bp_5.md

 ### Problems to solve

-Keeping contact points with a high rate of use clean of pathogen to reduce the transmission of virus.
+Keep contact points that are frequently used free of pathogens to reduce viral transmission.

 ### Value proposition